rawkintrevo/book-club/README.md

 - [ ] if a user is checking out a book they didn't create, pop up a modal shaming them into buying it if they got value out of it.
 - [ ] a user can be authorized for books, articles, admin, or all
+- [ ] a 'reset progress' button for books and articles, removes `read` tags (for when you want to read it again, but not in one sitting)
+- [ ] 'next' button on multi-part content - ie always there unless its the final part of a book or article (which solves for one part articles)

 ## Databases